-Filter Rules allow you to break down your survey results and focus on a specific subset of your data.
-For example, you can filter by question and answer to view respondents who answered a question a certain way, or filter by completeness to view only complete responses.
+Filter rules allow you to break down your survey results and focus on specific parts of your data.
+For example, you can filter by question and answer to view respondents who answered a question a certain way.
+Or you can filter by completeness to view only complete responses.

 When designing your survey, think about how you want to filter your results.
-If you want to be able to filter respondents by group, make sure to include a question within the survey that will allow you to do so.
+If you want to see responses by group, make sure to include a question in the survey that will allow you to filter by that group.

-For example, if you included a question in your survey asking employees to select their department, you can filter by question and answer to view only the results from human resources department.
+For example, if you include a question in your survey asking employees to select their department, you can filter by question and answer to view only results from human resources department.
 To view only completed responses from the human resources department, you can also filter by completeness.

 To create a filter rule: